CHAFARIZ ONSHORE WIND FARM COMPLEX

 The total installed capacity of Chafariz will be over 565 MW, thanks to a total of 181 wind turbines with the following characteristics:

-- 136 model SG132 wind turbines, each with a capacity of 3.4 MW, one of the most modern and efficient wind turbines on the market, with 65-metre-long blades.
+- 136 model SG132 wind turbines, each with a capacity of 3.4 MW, one of the most modern and efficient wind turbines on the market, with 64.5-metre-long and 21-ton blades that have already begun to be installed.

 - 45 model G114 wind turbines, each with a capacity of 2.1 MW.